 Believing that freedom is essential to Christian growth and maturity, the University limits its rules and regulations to policies and practices considered essential to the community’s well-being.
 The following are speciﬁc violations of University policy and will result in disciplinary proceedings:

 - All forms of dishonesty, including cheating, plagiarism, furnishing false information to the University, and altering documents with the intent to defraud.

 - The use, sale, distribution and/or the possession of marijuana and other illegal drugs.

 - Unauthorized use of tobacco products.
 The campus is smoke free.

 - The use or possession of alcoholic beverages on campus or in areas adjacent to the campus.

 - Inappropriate behavior resulting from being drunk, intoxicated, or under the inﬂuence of alcohol or illegal drugs.

 - Inappropriate displays of affection.

 Students who violate these expectations and standards are accountable for their behavior.
-The principles of accountability are basic to providing a climate that encourages students to take responsibility for their choices and actions.
-Students can expect to be confronted, counseled, advised and when warranted, conduct will be adjudicated.
+The principle of accountability is basic to providing a climate that encourages students to take responsibility for their choices and actions.
+Students can expect to be confronted, counseled, advised and when warranted, disciplined.
 In order to provide a climate of trust and trustworthiness, the University, through the Dean of Students, is committed to the principle of due process for all students.
-Practices in student conduct cases may vary in formality with the gravity of the offense and the sanctions to be applied.
+Practices in disciplinary cases may vary in formality with the gravity of the offense and the sanctions to be applied.
 (Note: More detailed statements regarding behavioral standards and expectations can be found in the Student Handbook.)